30-Second Overview

 Representative Figures

-- Liao Jichun: Important promoter of Taiwan's modern painting
+- Liao Chi-chun: an important advocate of modern painting in Taiwan

-- Professional arts system: Focused on training professional artistic creative talent (National Arts School)
+- Professional arts system: centered on training professional artistic creators, represented by the National School of Arts

-Wave of University Upgrades During this period, Taiwan's art education institutions were upgraded to university level:
+During this period, Taiwan’s art education institutions were successively upgraded to the university level:

-1982 - National Institute of the Arts Established
+1982 - Founding of the National Institute of the Arts

 - Taiwan’s first arts institute

-- Established four departments: Music, Fine Arts, Drama, and Dance
+- Established four departments: music, fine arts, theater, and dance

-1991 - National Institute of Arts in Tainan Established
+1991 - Founding of Tainan National College of the Arts

 - Located in southern Taiwan to balance regional development

-- Emphasized combination of traditional crafts with modern art
+- Emphasized the integration of traditional crafts and modern art

-- Normal University Fine Arts Department divided into Chinese painting, Western painting, and design groups
+- The art department at National Taiwan Normal University established divisions in Chinese painting, Western painting, and design

 - Emphasis on interdisciplinary integration